mambroziak/radware-cwp-pager-duty-integration/README.md

 ### [Option 2] Manual CFT Deployment:
 1. Download the contents of this repo.
-1. Add `lambda_function.py` into the root of a zip file (e.g. `myfunction.zip`).
+1. Build your own Lambda deployment file (see Appendix A)
-1. Upload the zip file to an S3 bucket
+1. Upload the deployment file to an S3 bucket
 1. Modify `radware_cwp_pagerduty_integration.yaml` lines `47` and `52` and enter values for `bucket` and `key` (zip file), respectively.
 Remove lines `48-51`.
 1. Login to the AWS console, select a region, and navigate to CloudFormation.
 1. Click **Create stack**